 Affair of the Necklace (2001)

-Her beauty, flash, and spirit catch the eye of Rtaux de Vilette (Sim Baker), the court's resident playboy and a favorite of many of the more distinguished women in Antoinette's inner circle.
-Drawn by her naive desire to see wrongs righted, he agrees to help her gain access to higher powers by manipulating Cardinal Rohan (Pryce), the church's lecherous authority in France.
+Her beauty, flash, and spirit catch the eye of Rétaux de Villette (Sim Baker), the court’s resident playboy and a favorite of the distinguished women in Antoinette’s inner circle.
+Drawn by her naïve desire to see wrongs righted, he agrees to help her gain access to the throne by manipulating Cardinal Rohan (Jonathan Pryce), the church’s lecherous authority in France.
 Animosity has long existed between Antoinette and the cardinal for a remark he made about bedding half the Austrian court, including her mother.
-Knowing this weakness can be used to their advantage, Jeanne and Rtaux create a complex scheme to bring about the return of her property.
-It is further complicated by the sudden return of her husband (Aidan Brody).
+Knowing she can use his weakness to their advantage, Jeanne and Rétaux create a complex scheme to bring about the return of her property using an elaborate, expensive diamond necklace.
+The king commissioned the royal jewelers to make it for his mistress, but she is now banished from court.

-An elaborately expensive diamond necklace -- considered the most stunning in the world -- is in need of a new owner.
-The royal jewelers were commissioned to make it for the king's mistress, who has been recently banished from court.
-Hoping Antoinette would find satisfaction wearing it, they take it to her with a plea for mercy -- it has placed them in debt.
+Hoping Antoinette will want it, Jeanne takes it to her with a plea for mercy, claiming it has placed them in debt.
 Sneering at them, Antoinette refuses its purchase.
-When the jewelers learn of Jeanne's falsified friendship with the queen, they enlist her help to persuade the monarch to purchase the jewels.
-The consequences will send France spiraling into turmoil, and one woman will be held responsible for the downfall of an empire.
-The film is not only intriguing but also compelling, even though the motivations of the heroine are wrong.
-She wants her property back and isn't above stealing, lying, and blackmailing in order to get it when public avenues fail.
+When the jewelers learn of Jeanne’s falsified friendship with the queen, they enlist her help to persuade the monarch to buy the jewels.
+The consequences will send France spiraling into turmoil, and it will hold one woman responsible for the downfall of an empire.

-The movie doesn't quite know whose side to take; we are empathetic for the main characters but also slightly sorry for the monarchy who receive the resulting backlash.
-Even the cardinal, lecherous and immoral as he may be, we hope comes out relatively unscathed.
-From a purely visual standpoint it's a masterpiece.
-The costuming, set design, and cinematography are breathtaking.
-I've rarely been kept captivated by such beautiful camera angels.
-Antoinette's entrance amid a showering of flower petals, her visitation to Jeanne in the prison in the gently falling snow, and a midnight meeting in the garden are just a few of the delights.
-Rich colors and textures carry us back to a politically unstable France on the brink of revolution.
-The movie also underlines the greatest determent to the failed attempt for liberty -- the lack of God.
-Some might be offended by the cardinal's portrayal, for not only does he indulge in sinful pleasures, he also consults a resident alchemist and seer, Count Cagliostro (Christopher Walkin).
+The film is intriguing and compelling, with a heroine not above stealing, lying, and blackmail.
+But the movie doesn’t know whose side to take; we feel empathy for the main characters, but also sorry for the monarchy.
+We even hope the lecherous and immoral cardinal comes out unscathed.
+From a visual standpoint, it’s a masterpiece.
+The costuming, set design, and cinematography are breathtaking, with gorgeous camera angles.
+Antoinette’s entrance amid a showering of flower petals, her visitation to Jeanne in prison in the falling snow, and a midnight meeting in the garden are just a few highlights.
+The rich colors and textures transport us to a politically unstable France on the brink of revolution.

 Sexual Content: